JetBrains/upsource-with-tools-docker/README.md

 3. Replace `@VERSION@` in Dockerfile with the `<version>` of [jetbrains/upsource](https://hub.docker.com/r/jetbrains/upsource/) base image you have chosen.

-4. If Android projects will be added to your Upsource instance:
+4. For Upsource instance hosting Android projects, Android SDK might be installed.
+For that:
-   - Copy under android-licenses folder all the files from $ANDROID_HOME/licenses folder located on your developer machine.
+- copy all the files from $ANDROID_HOME/licenses folder located on your developer machine to the folder android-licenses of docker build context (see details on Android SDK licensing scheme: <link-to-the Android site>).
-   - Add installation lines in Dockerfile for every Android SDK platform and build tools supported in you projects.
+- add installation lines in Dockerfile for every Android SDK platform and build tools supported in you projects (Android 2.6 is added as an example there)

    OR remove all Android related lines from Dockerfile if your projects have nothing to do with Android.

 5. Run the docker build command: